Chocolate Peppermint Cookies

 If you love peppermint desserts, you’ll enjoy a big bowl of this easy, no bake Peppermint Puppy Chow!
 Or try a batch of delicious Peppermint Toffee (made from saltine crackers)!

-Chocolate cookies dipped in white chocolate and crushed candy canes on wire rack.
+Chocolate cookies dipped in white chocolate and candy cane sprinkles.

 Christmas Cookies